Harichandra-Prasath/Message-Broker-in-GO/README.md

     "Sections": ["foo","bar"]
 }
 ```
-- You will recieve the published binary data in this form
+- You will recieve the published  data in this form
 ```bash
 {
     "Status":  "Success",